Out and About

 If you want a change from country living visit Norwich.
 It is the UK’s most complete medieval city with its network of winding streets and over 1,500 historic buildings.
 Museums, galleries, theatres, concerts, cinema and festivals provide plenty of cultural opportunities – And all only 19 miles away.

 Fancy a day at the sea?
 Southwold or Lowestoft are both within 20 miles.
 Known as the “Jewel of Suffolk”, at Southwold you can visit the renovated Victorian pier, golden beach and colourful beach huts.
 Southwold is also the home of Adnams Brewery.
 A trip to Lowestoft will enable you to boast that you have visited the most easterly town in Britain- the eclectic mix of wide expansive award-winning beaches, rich maritime heritage and Broadland links makes Lowestoft an attractive place to visit.
+Or what about a visit to the attraction hailed as Britain's Tutankhamun to see the burial ground of an Anglo-Saxon king containing a ship fully equipped for the afterlife (but thankfully, no body!)

 The Old Rectory offers an excellent base for guests who wish to walk, cycle, fish or watch birds.